akeneo/pim-helpcenter/content/md/first-steps/discover-the-dashboard.md

 ## Teamwork assistant projects _(EE only)_

-In the Entreprise Edition, the first widget of the dashboard is the **widget gathering the projects created with the [Teamwork Assistant](what-is-a-project.html)**.
+In the Enterprise Edition, the first widget on the dashboard is the **widget gathering the projects created with the [Teamwork Assistant](what-is-a-project.html)**.

 ![Dashboard_Project](../img/Dashboard_Project.png)